State approves Faith Academy, moves to revoke Essie Mae charter - Salisbury Post

 RALEIGH – The N.C.
 Board of Education on Thursday approved one local charter school and took a step toward closing another.

-Faith Academy’s accelerated application for a charter and the revocation of Essie Mae Kiser Foxx Charter School’s, both recommended by the state’s Charter School Advisory Board, were approved on as part of a motion encompassing a long list of business items discussed during the course of the board’s two-day meeting.
+Faith Academy’s accelerated application for a charter and the revocation of Essie Mae Kiser Foxx Charter School’s, both recommended by the state’s Charter School Advisory Board, were approved as part of a motion encompassing a long list of business items discussed during the course of the board’s two-day meeting.

 Both items appeared on the board’s meeting last month for first reading and were mentioned during the Wednesday part of the meeting.